How To Make Pâte Sablée for Tarts and Pastries

 Pie weights or beans

-- Transfer the dough to the tart pan: Peel away the top layer of wax paper, and invert the crust into the tart pan.
-Peel away the top layer and fit the tart into the pan.
+Transfer the dough to the tart pan: Peel away the top layer of wax paper, and invert the crust into the tart pan.
+Peel away the top layer and fit the tart into a 9-inch round tart pan.
 Gently lift the edges and then press the dough down into the shape of the pan.
 Continue around until the dough is snug in the bottom and sides of the pan.
 Trim the edges by simply running a paring knife around the top edge of the pan.
 Save any scraps to repair cracks that may occur during baking.